TamimEhsan/interview-questions-bangladesh/docs/companies/shopup.md

 <article>

 You have to build a robust coupon system of two types. one is user specific, a user can only redeem it once. an other is time specific, a user can redeem it x times within a period.
 You have to implement microservices for both generating these coupon and validation.
 Response time is preferred to be <100ms for 1M users with 5K coupons active, inactive or expired.
-You have to record all coupon validation attempts asuncronously including key details.
+You have to record all coupon validation attempts asynchronously including key details.

 Allowed to use any combination of the following:
 NodeJS/TypeScript, Golang, kafka, docker, postgresql, MySQL, Lua, Redis